 He’s a super villain in many of the Marvel movies, including “Captain America.”

 Famous for his line, “It’s a trap!”, Admiral Ackbar is a military leader for the Rebels.

-Han Solo’s loyal friend and first mate in the “Star Wars” franchise.
+Brussels Griffon dogs are often compared to this wookiee, Han Solo’s loyal friend and first mate in the “Star Wars” franchise.
 And hey, who wouldn’t want a pet named Chewy?

 The cut-throat crime lord in “Solo: A Star Wars Story.”